stonelotus/ufla-frontend-test/README.md

 ## Edit README for any changes in setup / how to run

 # How to run this :
-Run "node app.js" in console.
+Run "node app.js" in terminal.